index

 SLE lupus can affect different areas of the body.
 It can cause mild to moderate pain as well as cause serious complications to your organs.
 Some areas of the body impacted by lupus include:

-- Blood – Lupus can cause issues in the blood.
-When you have a lupus flare-up, you may experience low blood platelets, low red blood cells, or low white blood cells.
+- Blood—Lupus can cause issues in the blood.
+When you have a lupus flare-up, you may experience low blood platelets, red blood cells, or white blood cells.
 Low red blood cells can lead to SLE fatigue.
 Low white blood cells can increase the risk of serious infections.
 Finally, low platelet counts can cause easy bruising.
 Individuals with lupus are at an increased risk of blood clots, including deep venous thrombosis, pulmonary embolisms, and strokes.

-- Brain – Although brain involvement is rare in lupus patients, if present, it can cause a number of issues.
+- Brain—Although brain involvement is rare in lupus patients, it can cause several issues if present.
 Confusion and depression may occur.
 In addition to this, sufferers may experience seizures and strokes when the immune system attacks brain tissues.

-- Eyes – Lupus can affect the eyes in a variety of ways.
+- Eyes—Lupus can affect the eyes in various ways.
 The skin around the eyelids can change, dry eyes can occur, and the outer layer of the eyeball can become inflamed.
-Lupus can cause changes in the blood vessels in the retina as well as the nerves that control eye movements.
-Lupus eyes can impact vision and lead to vision loss over time.
+Lupus can also cause changes in the blood vessels in the retina and the nerves that control eye movements.
+Thus, lupus can impact vision and lead to vision loss over time.

-- Heart and Lungs – Lupus can cause the pericardium (the covering of the heart) or the pleura (covering of the lungs) to become inflamed.
+- Heart and Lungs—Lupus can cause the pericardium (the covering of the heart) or the pleura (the covering of the lungs) to become inflamed.
 When this occurs, you can experience fluid build-up around the heart (pericarditis) or lungs (pleurisy), irregular heartbeat, and chest pain.

-- Joints – Arthritis is common in lupus patients.
+- Joints—Arthritis is common in lupus patients.
 Arthritis can cause joint pain, joint stiffness, and joint inflammation.
-The joint pain may be worse in the mornings and ease during the day as you become more active.
+The joint pain may worsen in the mornings and ease during the day as you become more active.
 Lupus arthritis can last for a few days, or it can become chronic.

-- Kidneys – Lupus can cause kidney problems, which can become life-threatening.
-Kidney disease may not cause any symptoms until it is quite advanced, which is why it is imperative to have a lupus test if you have the symptoms of systemic lupus erythematosus.
+- Kidneys—Lupus can cause kidney problems, which can become life-threatening.
+Kidney disease may not cause any symptoms until it is pretty advanced, so it is imperative to have a lupus test if you have the symptoms of systemic lupus erythematosus.

-- Skin – One of the common areas affected by lupus is the skin.
-Many women get a lupus rash, or an autoimmune rash, which is found across the bridge of the nose and the cheeks.
-You may also experience large red rashes anywhere on the body, which is made worse when exposed to sunlight.
+- Skin—One of the common areas affected by lupus is the skin.
+Many women get lupus, or an autoimmune rash found across the bridge of the nose and the cheeks.
+You may also experience large red rashes anywhere on the body, which worsens when exposed to sunlight.
 You may also experience mouth sores and hair loss.

 Treating Lupus

-The treatment for lupus is based on your symptoms, age, medications, general health, and your medical history.
-Although lupus is a chronic autoimmune disease, it can be managed.
+Doctors base the treatment for lupus on your symptoms, age, medications, general health, and medical history.
 The goal of lupus treatment is to put the autoimmune disorder into remission and limit the damage that occurs to the body.

 Regular visits to a doctor specializing in autoimmune disorders are necessary as lupus can change with time.
 The unpredictable symptoms, changes in the intensity of your symptoms, and the chance of serious complications mean you must find a healthcare provider who understands this condition.

-An integrative functional medicine practitioner specializing in autoimmune diseases focuses on treating the body as a whole and utilizing the body’s natural ability to heal itself.
-Lupus symptoms in women can be managed, and treatment involves reducing the frequency and severity of flares.
+A functional medicine practitioner specializing in autoimmune diseases focuses on treating the body as a whole and utilizing its natural ability to heal itself.
+Doctors can manage lupus symptoms in women, and treatment involves reducing the frequency and severity of flare-ups.